Who was Charlie Barnes?

 Charles F. Barnes

-I first encountered Charlie Barnes in the pages of "Great Ryburgh", and whilst the complete history is available on this site, I reproduce the relevant chapter where we meet him:
+I first encountered Charlie Barnes in the pages of "Great Ryburgh", and whilst the complete history is available on this site, I reproduce the relevant chapter to introduce him to you:

 An internet search has intermittently produced information and the first ports of call were the Census returns where we meet John and Mary Baker in 1881.
 They were then living in a caravan not far from the Manor House, near to the school and described as a Hawker and wife.
 This must have been a reasonable sort of caravan as besides the Bakers it also provided accommodation for Sarah Wilkinson, a general servant and two boarders John Ashley and Thomas Sprags, described as Hawker's Assistants.